Thomas J. Fogarty: Invention of the embolectomy catheter

 Fogarty, however, came across difficulties in getting a manufacturer to produce it.
 From 1959 to 1961, nobody was willing to help.
 "Companies thought I was some stooge fooling around.
-I didn't have any credibility."
+I didn't have any credibility", recalled Fogarty, noting that experienced surgeons attributed his naive idea to his inexperience as a low-ranking medical student.
 Dr. Cranley continued to encourage him, and soon, during his fellowship training at the University of Cincinnati in 1961 and 1962, Fogarty started to make the catheter system by hand for himself and for other vascular surgeons.

 At the University of Oregon, while Fogarty was completing his residency in surgery, Dr. Al Starr, head of the cardiothoracic division, used Fogarty's balloon catheters.
 After he was informed that no company was willing to manufacture Fogarty's device, he asked one of his acquaintances, Lowell Edwards, an electrical engineer and president of his own company, to give the device consideration in producing it.
 In 1969, Fogarty patented his device, and Edwards Life Sciences from Irvine, California, was assigned the patent to begin manufacturing the Fogarty embolectomy catheter.

 Because of the decreased risk associated with the device, Fogarty's balloon catheter became the industry standard and remains the most widely used catheter for blood-clot removal.
-Before his invention the success rate for removing an embolus, or blood clot, was forty to fifty percent.
-The balloon catheter is now used in over three hundred thousand procedures every year all over the world, and is estimated to have saved the lives and limbs of approximately twenty million patients.
+Before his invention the success rate for removing an embolus, or blood clot, was 40-50%.
+As of 2012, the balloon catheter was used in around 300,000 procedures a year, and was estimated to have saved the lives and limbs of over twenty million patients.